First Steps for Membership at MCC

 SESSION ONE: JESUS

 Jesus is the beginning and end of our faith.
 He is the reason we exist as a church.
-In this section, our pastors will share the story of Jesus, what we believe about who He is, and how we live when we’re following Him.
+In this session we focus on the story of Jesus, what we believe about who He is, and how we live when we’re following Him.

 1.1 - STARTING WITH JESUS